Hi guys! I miss you…

 Sonnet: This type of poem contains fourteen lines and follows conventional structures of rhyme.

-Haiku: This is again a very structured method of writing poetry.
-This has its origins in Japan.
 This method does not use rhyme.
-There are three lines of five, seven and five syllables each.
-The poem must essentially talk about some aspect of Nature.
+There are three lines of five, seven and five

 Free Verse: This is a method of writing poetry, which does not essentially follow any structure or style.
 There is no fixed meter and no structure regarding rhyme and lines in each stanza.
 This kind of poetry is quite popular with modern poets.